golemfactory/golem-architecture/arch-snapshot/arch.md

 - Whenever the Requestor makes a payment and considers it done (in practice by doing the same confirmation the provider would), it sends a driver-defined blob to the Provider so that the other node can confirm the payment itself.
+    - *Confirmation* pertains to verifying whether a specific transaction from the Requestor (identified by its Transaction ID that the Requestor sends to the Provider) has been processed and that it's parameters (notably amount of token sent, token address and receiver address) all match what the Provider expects.
+Due to the nature of Blockchain this process is not completely deterministic, but conservative assumptions made in the current implementation of the Golem Node offer acceptable level of certainty.
 - If the provider cannot confirm the payment, the result is the same as if no payment has been made.

 #### Payment drivers
 ##### Abstract idea
-A payment driver is intended to be an abstraction of an arbitrary mode of payments.
+A Payment Driver is intended to be an abstraction of an arbitrary mode of payments.
 It must expose a collection of capabilities defined by the implementation of the Golem Node, thus not being subject to network or REST API backwards compatibility concerns.
 The current implementation requires